 The Secret To The Best Roasted Veggies

-To make vegetables that roast evenly, cut them into different sizes depending on how fast they cook.
+- To make vegetables that roast evenly, cut them into different sizes depending on how fast they cook.
 Cut harder vegetables into smaller pieces.
 This includes things like butternut squash or acorn squash.
 Cut softer vegetables - like zucchini - into small pieces because they cook faster.

-One of the easiest ways to do this is to refer to this vegetable roasting chart.
+- One of the easiest ways to do this is to refer to this vegetable roasting chart.
 It lists the ideal baking times for the most popular types of vegetables.

 More Tips for The Best Roasted Vegetables

-Which Oil Works Best for Vegetable Roasting?
+1. Which Oil Works Best for Vegetable Roasting?

 Olive oil is a classic for a reason!
 A high-quality EVOO will infuse your vegetables with delicious flavor and keep them from sticking to the dish.
 Grapeseed or avocado oil also works very well for roast vegetables.

-Don’t Crowd the Pan!
+2. Don’t Crowd the Pan!

-Roasting vegetables at a higher heat gives them a deep, rich flavor, a satisfying char on the outside, and a flavorful and juicy inside.
-You will need to set your oven to a higher temperature, usually between 400 and 425 F, and cook vegetables on the middle rack.
+- Roasting vegetables at a higher heat gives them a deep, rich flavor, a satisfying char on the outside, and a flavorful and juicy inside.
+You will need to set your oven to a higher temperature, usually between 400 and 425º F, and cook vegetables on the middle rack.

-Tossing Vegetables While Roasting
+3. Tossing Vegetables While Roasting

 Don’t forget to toss your vegetables halfway through their time in the oven!
 This ensures that you’re cooking everything evenly and no one side is getting burnt while another remains soft.

-How to Reheat Roast Veggies
+4. How to Store Leftover Roasted Veggies

-How to Reheat Roast Veggies
+5. How to Reheat Roast Veggies

-You can absolutely reheat vegetables in the microwave, but they will lose some of their crunch.
+You can reheat vegetables in the microwave, but they will lose some of their crunch.
 To maintain that satisfying bite, reheat your veggies on the stovetop or pop them back in the oven until they’re warmed through!

-How To Serve Oven Roasted Vegetables
+6. How To Serve Oven Roasted Vegetables

-The easiest way to serve the veggies is just as they are.
+- The easiest way to serve the veggies is just as they are.
 They are colorful and have the most vibrant taste.

-You can also consider using them as toppings inside tacos, or even on top of rice or quinoa.
+- You can also consider using them as toppings inside tacos or even on top of rice or quinoa.

 Oven Roasted Vegetable Toppings